MakeSchool-Tutorials/Accelerometer-SpriteKit-Swift/P03-Polish/content.md

 }
 ```

 The statement above generates a random number, then checks if it is divisible by 2.
-The modulor operator (%) divides two integers and returns the remainder.
+The modulo operator (%) divides two integers and returns the remainder.
 If the remainder is 0, the number is divisible by 2.
 What are the odds that a random number is divisible by 2?

 > [solution]
 > 50/50!